The ANALYZE statement

 ---------------------------------------------------------------------------------

-data is skewed), we can see that the optimizer prefers an index range
+knows that the data is skewed), we can see that the optimizer prefers an index range scan

 Use Histograms!

-estimates of the distribution of column data.
-Histograms provide improved selectivity
+to get accurate estimates of the distribution of column data.
+Histograms provide improved

-estimates in the presence of data skew, resulting in optimal execution plans with
+selectivity estimates in the presence of data skew, resulting in optimal execution plans

-substantially improve query plans.
-They are useful only when they reflect the
+only when they substantially improve query plans.
+They are useful only when they

-current data distribution of a given column.
-If the data distribution of a column changes
+reflect the current data distribution of a given column.
+If the data distribution of a

 Number of Histograms